Multiple output samples per input in a single-output Gaussian process: Multiple output samples

-Unlike a naive implementation, gradient-based optimisation of the proposed method has a number of operations that scales as $\mathcal{O}(N^3)$, similarly to a standard GP with a single output sample.

-When performing evaluation, the predicted output can be inferred from the predictive density function.
+When performing evaluation, the predicted output can be inferred from the posterior.
 First, the joint density between the training set outputs and the test latent variables needs to be computed.
 When the training set comprises multiple output samples per input, this paper again proposes that there is no need to separately model redundant latent variables, by expressing this joint density as